th-ch/youtube-music/readme.md

 - [**SponsorBlock**](https://github.com/ajayyy/SponsorBlock): skips non-music parts
 - **Taskbar media control**: control playback from your [Windows taskbar](https://user-images.githubusercontent.com/78568641/111916130-24a35e80-8a82-11eb-80c8-5021c1aa27f4.png)
 - **Touchbar**: custom TouchBar layout for macOS
+- **Video Toggle**: Adds a button to switch between Video/Song mode. can also optionally remove the whole video tab

+---

 - **Auto confirm when paused** (Always Enabled): disable the ["Continue Watching?"](https://user-images.githubusercontent.com/61631665/129977894-01c60740-7ec6-4bf0-9a2c-25da24491b0e.png) popup that pause music after a certain time

 > If using `Hide Menu` option - you can show the menu with the `alt` key (or `escape` if using the in-app-menu plugin)